 Yes, she had become an international item and received many awards for her designs from e.g. Italy and the United States.
 She moved towards her dream and it worked for her.
 She followed her instincts.

 Next generation continues the work

-In 2017 there will be a generational change and Lena Rewell´s much beloved daughter Dita Eklund will continue the work.
+In 2017 there was a generational change and Lena Rewell´s daughter Dita Eklund continued the work.

 The Designer Lena Rewell - Gripenberg continues to be involved in artistic and more relaxed realm of the world that she knows so well, but without the everyday pressure of demanding business that fits better the younger generation.

 Finally she can be the artist she always rather wanted to be.